ansys/pymapdl/doc/source/contribution_and_api/unit_testing.rst

 Unit Testing
 ============

-Unit tests are testing functions which validate that the software logic implemented inside a certain method, class or module is working as expected.
+Unit tests are functions that validate the software by testing that the logic implemented inside a certain method, class or module is working as expected.
 They should try to be as atomic and independent as possible.